 Microfiber towels contain MANY cloth fibers which catches dirt, liquid, grease, bacteria, and pretty much anything you want to wipe away.
-Like I mentioned earlier, these towels actually carry both positive and negative charged fibers which help with attracting and pulling things that could contain some type of charge.
+Like I mentioned earlier, these towels actually carry both positive and negative charged fibers.
+They help with attracting and pulling things that contain some type of charge.

-The greasy residue left from the screen protectors were easily removed from my phone with the microfiber towels.
+The microfiber towels easily removed the greasy residue left by screen protectors.
 My phone screen was smooth as if just fresh out of the box.